Breaking the Silence on Caste & Gender based Sexual Violence

 Who we are

-Keeping this approach at the core of our work, we have developed strategies to address sexual violence through the PR3 model, which includes educational support, skill development and livelihood promotion, awareness programs, mental health services, legal assistance, and more.
-The organization operates in Ratlam, Mandsaur, Neemuch, Bharatpur, and Chittorgarh districts of Madhya Pradesh and Rajasthan, India, and also undertakes capacity-building initiatives with the state and civil society organizations, thereby creating both a regional and national impact.
+Keeping this approach at the core of our work, we have developed strategies to address sexual violence through the PR3 (Prevention, Rehabilitation, Response and Reform in Mechanism ), which includes educational support, skill development and livelihood promotion, awareness programs, mental health services, legal assistance, and more.
+The organization operates in Ratlam, Mandsaur, Neemuch, Bharatpur, and Chittorgarh districts of Madhya Pradesh and Rajasthan, India, and also undertakes capacity-building initiatives with the state and civil society organisations, thereby creating both a regional and national impact.

 Our Approach